Physiotherapy» open the printable degree» search for more Areas of Study

 - The Big Chair: Management and Executive Jobs

-Graduate attributes for the Bachelor of Physiotherapy are the skills, abilities and knowledge sets that are highly sought after in the industry.
-Below is the complete list of attributes that graduates will have demonstrated upon the completion of the degree.
+Bachelor of Physiotherapy graduates will have the skills, abilities and knowledge sought after by a broad range of employers.
+Below is a list of attributes students can expect on completion of the degree.

 Graduate Profile Statements